joemoose/dungeoneers.d20/docs/1 Make an Adventurer.md

 ➡️  Choose or roll once for each column in the following table to determine your former profession, what misfortune befell you that pushed you into the life of adventuring, and a personal virtue and vice.

-Also, think about their relationship with the other characters in the group and how their background has influenced them to become the person they are at the start of the game.

-You don’t have to decide all this now; developing your character as you play is okay.
+Also, think about their relationship with the other characters in the group, but you don’t have to decide all this now; developing your character as you play is okay.
 But don’t get too attached to your character; it’s a dangerous world.

+!!! tip "Huzzah!"

-> *“You used to be a [profession], but then you were [misfortune].
-Now you are a [virtue] but [vice] adventurer!
-Huzzah!”*
+		You used to be a (*profession*), but then you were (*misfortune*).
+Now you are a (*virtue*) but (*vice*) adventurer!

+**Backstory Table**

 | d20 | Profession | Misfortune | Virtue | Vice |
 | :-: | :- | :- | :- | :- |